echau01/Notes-CPSC210Project/README.md

 - As a user, I want to be able to delete unneeded categories and unneeded notes.
 - As a user, I want to be to rename these notes and categories.
+- As a user, I want to be able to save my notes and categories to file
+- As a user, I want to be able to load my notes and categories from file